Synopsis: Breaking Loose

 (Thanks for taking the time to go deeper into understanding the Work the System method.
 Here’s a quick summary. -sc)

 The purpose of my book, and by extension the Work the System Method, is to help owners of small to medium sized businesses break loose; to eliminate organizational inefficiency so growth can happen, profits can increase, and true personal freedom can be found.
-Read the Preface to the Fourth edition of the book which gives a more thorough overview.
+Read the Preface to the Fifth edition of the book which gives a more thorough overview.
 (Download it, and the first four chapters of the book here).

 Brick and mortar, virtual, retail, construction, service or product-producer, owner-operated or with a large staff: It doesn’t matter.
 Regardless of the type size of the organization, dysfunction most often has its roots in the same foundational weakness: a fire-killing, chaotic, non-systematic approach.